We are taking a smarter approach to the way we prevent, detect and tackle crime and local problems in your area.

 More officers will work where they are most needed, prioritising the areas where communities face the greatest challenges and where the force is most stretched.

-To read more about our plans read the 2018-22 Transformation Strategy document.
+To read more about our plans download and read the 2018-22 Transformation Strategy document below.